Worldbuilding for the Costume Design of Syntactic Labyrinths

 • All humans are wearing the same silhouette, most notable is the square headgear with square window.

-• The materials and colours of the hazmat are custom for every human, representing both task and taste.
+• The materials and colors of the hazmat are custom for every human, representing both task and taste.

 Over the years of design development, I’ve gotten most questions about the square headgear, as it looks completely impractical.